 If we think of SEO for Accounting we may think of examples such as Accounting in Geelong, Accountant near me, Accountant Australia, top 10 accountants and more.
 However, SEO is way more than that; it involves optimising all of your pages with relevant keywords, information, and posts.
 Remember that it takes time for that to happen and for SEO to give you results.

 Why should you have it?

 We live in a digital age and day by day this only becomes easier to see.
 In a digital age with mobile devices everywhere, more than 88% of searches for local businesses happen online.
 When people need an accountant they will be more likely to type it in their search engine and see what accountants pop up online.

 If we keep that in mind, it becomes abundantly clear that we need to have a website, social media pages and an up-to-date Google My Business page.
 You’ll need to get people to choose you as their accountant and not the competition and for that to happen you’ll need to hook them.

 Accountant Business Growth

-When businesses have problems online, nine times out of ten the way to improve their search engine ranking and get more traffic is to improve their SEO.
+When businesses have problems online, nine times out of ten the way to improve their Google Search engine ranking and get more traffic is to improve their SEO strategy.
 This is the first step.
-The next thing that we look at is to see if the accounting business relies just on their website or if they have more social media pages.
+The next thing that we look at is to see if the accounting business relies just on its website or if they have more social media pages.